-This easy Banana Bread recipe yields supremely moist, perfectly soft banana bread with bits of crunchy walnuts and coconut throughout.
-Whether made as muffins, loaves, or a bundt, it is an irresistible treat to serve for breakfast, feed to a brunch crowd, or freeze ahead.
+This easy Banana Nut Bread recipe yields supremely moist, perfectly soft banana bread studded with bits of crunchy walnuts.
+With just a few minutes of hands-on time, you can have the best ever banana bread loaf that leaves your house smelling like a bakery.
+Whether made as individual muffins, classic loaves, or in a Bundt pan, it is an irresistible treat to serve for breakfast, feed to a brunch crowd, or freeze ahead.

-The perfect banana bread recipe… it needs to be moist and tender, not dense and certainly not dry.
-It needs to have sweet banana flavor perfectly complemented with shredded coconut and crunchy walnuts.
+The perfect banana nut bread recipe needs to be moist and tender, not dense and certainly not dry.
+It needs to have sweet banana flavor perfectly complemented with crunchy walnuts.
 It needs to form a perfect crust on the top and stay wonderfully tender on the inside.

-This, my friends, is that recipe.
-It was originally inspired by Ina Garten’s Banana Crunch Muffins, but I simplified the mix-ins and removed the chunky banana pieces.
+This, my friends, is the best banana bread recipe.
+For the last 15 years we have been perfecting it.
+The original recipe was by Ina Garten’s Banana Crunch Muffins, but I simplified the mix-ins and removed the chunky banana pieces.
 They do make fantastic muffins, but I prefer to make them in loaf pans and occasionally in a bundt pan.

 🍌 Ingredients